Jack Robinson (songwriter): Life and career

-In 1973 Robinson founded Robin Song Music, his publishing company which is now in partnership with the French office of Peermusic.
+In 1973, Robinson founded Robin Song Music, his publishing company which is now in partnership with the French office of Peermusic.
 He went on to write lyrics to the music of the French singer/composer David Christie.
-Together their songs have sold more than50 million records around the world.
 Their biggest hits: "I Love to Love (But My Baby Loves to Dance)", "Love Me Like a Lover" and "Rendezvous" (Tina Charles); "Saddle Up" (David Christie); "Strut Your Funky Stuff" (Frantique); "(If You Want It) Do It Yourself" (Gloria Gaynor); and "Do or Die" (Grace Jones).
 Robinson also wrote the original, English lyrics to Princess Stéphanie of Monaco's hit, "Irresistible".
+Early after the creation of Robin Song Music, Robinson had the privilege of working with the late Roy Robinson, then lead singer and co-songwriter of the Anglo Norwegian group, Titanic.
+The group scored hits with "Sultana" and "Macumba".

-In 1997 he co-produced Meredith Brooks' album, See It through My Eyes.
+In 1997, he co-produced Meredith Brooks' album, See It through My Eyes.